nrkno/dotnetskolen/README_EN.md

 An EPG can be seen as a list of transmissions, and for our example in this course, a transmission contains the following fields:

 - Title - The title of the program.
 Must be between 5 and 100 characters (inclusive), and can only consist of uppercase and lowercase letters, numbers, and some special characters: `, . : - !`
-- Channel - The channel broadcasting the transmission.
+- Channel - The channel that the transmission is broadcasted on.
 In our case, possible channels are limited to NRK1 and NRK2, and must be written in capital letters.
 - Start date and time - date and time when the transmission starts to air.
 - End date and time - date and time when the transmission ends.
 Must be after the start date and time.